maximlutsko/DemoQA-Test-Task/ReadMe.txt

 --------------------------- General information ---------------------------
-To run all autotests please use the "npx playwright test" command To run a specific autotest use the "npx playwright test tests/*test_name*" command (e.g.: npx playwright test tests/add.book.spec.ts)
+To install all dependencies please use the "npm i" command To run all autotests please use the "npx playwright test" command To run a specific autotest use the "npx playwright test tests/*test_name*" command (e.g.: npx playwright test tests/add.book.spec.ts)